purpleidea/oh-my-vagrant/DOCUMENTATION.md

 multiple host operating systems (whether Windows, Mac OS X, or your preferred flavour of Linux).

-The Oh-My-Vagrant project provides a rich VagrantFile that avoids (or works around) many of those rough edges by reading in the desired configuration from a declarative YAML syntax that allows for dynamic lists of virtual machines, Puppet(/Ansible/Chef/Salt) integration, docker containers in each machine,
+The Oh-My-Vagrant project provides a rich Vagrantfile that avoids (or works around) many of those rough edges by reading in the desired configuration from a declarative YAML syntax that allows for dynamic lists of virtual machines, Puppet(/Ansible/Chef/Salt) integration, docker containers in each machine,